 If you own a Traeger grill, then you know how important it is to keep it clean.

-So, whether your grill is just a little bit dirty or downright disgusting, we’ve got you covered and will get your Trager clean as a whistle!
+So, whether your grill is just a little bit dirty or downright disgusting, we’ve got you covered and will help you get your Traeger clean as a whistle!

 Traeger grills are a popular choice for many homeowners because they offer a convenient way to cook outdoors.

-However, like any grill, they require regular cleaning in order to maintain their performance and extend their lifespan.
+However, like any clean grill, they require regular cleaning in order to maintain their performance and extend their lifespan.
+Proper Traeger grill cleaning ensures optimal performance and extends the life of your grill.

 The good news is that cleaning a Traeger grill is relatively easy, and only takes a few simple steps.

-What you’ll need to clean your Traeger grill
+What you’ll need to clean a Traeger grill

-We are going to start the cleaning on the outside of the grill and work our way in.
+We are going to start the cleaning the Traeger on the outside of the grill and work our way in.

 Chances are that even if you cover your pellet grill with some sort of grill cover (which you really should) the elements are still going to make your Traeger dirty as well.

 Let the product soak for 2-5 min, this really lets the cleaner penetrate the grease.
-After the 5 minutes use a clean cloth and wipe down your Traeger.
+After the 5 minutes use a clean cloth or heavy-duty paper towels and wipe down your Traeger.
 The outside should now have a shine to it, this is the first step to a clean grill!

 Drip Tray

-This is where we get messy, if you want to keep your hands clean, I would recommend some rubber gloves at this point.
-Anytime you’re cooking any food that has a high-fat content, that grease is going to make a mess of your Traeger Grills.
 That’s why cleaning your grill grates frequently is so important, not to mention the unsung heroes of grills, the drip pan.
-Your drip will collect grease via all the fat drip off and these pans should occasionally be wiped down and cleaned.
+Your drip pan will collect most of the grease that drips off, and these pans should occasionally be emptied and cleaned.
 Using soap to remove any stubborn residue is very needed here too.
+Be sure to dispose of old foil or drip tray liners.

 Grill Grates

-Go ahead and start removing the grill grates and use a wire brush to remove any loose debris.
+Go ahead and start removing the grill grates and use a wire brush to remove any loose debris and food particles.
 Go ahead and lay the grates down in some grass or on some old newspaper.
 These grates will be coved in gunk.

-Next, spray down everything you just removed (grill grates, heat disturbers) with the BBQ cleaner or if you don’t have Traeger’s grill stainless steel cleaner go ahead and mix some warm water and soap in a bucket and use a sponge to scrub down the interior of the grill.
+Next, spray the grill grate and everything you just removed (cooking grates, heat disturbers) with the BBQ cleaner or if you don’t have Traeger’s grill stainless steel cleaner go ahead and mix some warm water and dish soap in a bucket and use a sponge to scrub down these interior elements of the grill.

 Gunk Time

-Regardless if you have a pellet grill, gas grill, or a traditional smoker, after consistent cooking this grease piles up.
-A grease buildup on any grill can lead to grease fires.
+A universal truth that exists regardless if you have a pellet grill, propane gas grill, or a traditional smoker, after consistent cooking this grease piles up.
+A grease buildup on any clean grill can lead to grease fires.

 Grease can cause some serious flareups on your grill.
 If you’ve ever seen a video of a grill that’s consumed in flames there’s a good chance it was related to an excess buildup of this gunk.
 Grease can accumulate anywhere on the grill but it mostly collects under your grill grates.

+Removing stubborn gunk might require some elbow grease, but it’s crucial for preventing flare-ups.
 To remove the gunk, do whatever you can do to get it down the hole at the bottom of the grill.
-Use a scraper, and your hand+ cloth to get the piles down the hole.
+Use a putty knife, and your hand+ cloth to get the piles down the hole.
 Make sure there is a grease tray/drip tray underneath to catch it.
+Pay attention to the corners and edges where gunk can hide.

 Be sure to pay special attention to the area around the burner, as this is where most of the grease and grime will accumulate.